SeaIce-Math/spice-team.github.io/undergrads.md

   </tr>
 </table>

-- Evelyn, Marissa, and Melisa are using adaptive mesh refinement and random trees to develop new stochastic processes that simulate sea ice floes and reproduce floe features such as the floe size distribution.
+- Evelyn and Marissa are working on computational algorithms for discrete models of sea ice floes.

 ## Yale University
 <table class="fixed">